-To get a better gauge of the actual median salary for all writers (both part-time and full-time), there was a survey conducted in 2018 that involved over 5,000 participants.
-In this survey conducted by Author’s Guild, it was revealed that the actual median income of all writers is only $6,080 (source).
+To get a better gauge of the actual median salary for all writers (both part-time and full-time), a survey was conducted in 2018 that involved over 5,000 participants.
+This survey conducted by Author’s Guild revealed that the actual median income of all writers is only $6,080 (source).

-Although these numbers take into account writers from all different genres, the same general trends apply to fantasy writers.
+Although these numbers consider writers from all different genres, the same general trends apply to fantasy writers.
 This proves just how difficult it is for most aspiring fantasy authors to climb their way to the top and yield a sustainable income from their narratives.

 Pay Attention to the Income Range, Not the Average

-For this reason, it’s important that you take a closer look at the range as opposed to the mean of the data.
+For this reason, you must take a closer look at the range as opposed to the mean of the data.
 It doesn’t make sense to compare yourself to the top writers in the fantasy industry.
 Doing so would only offer you a false perspective of what to expect from your fantasy endeavors.